tagsrock/eris-chains/README.md

 # eris-chains
 Default Chain Definition Files for the Eris Platform

+WARNING: Changing any of the `.toml` files in this repo will cause eris-cli tests (`/initialize`) to fail.

-Files are used for testing against toadserver as part of the eris-cli init sequence, and as backup if the toadserver is down.
+Files here are used for testing against toadserver as part of the eris-cli init sequence, and as backup if the toadserver is down.